gary-peterson/dsa-unit-tests-java-gen/README.md

     - for dynamic array, you would copy your "dynarray" package (dir) into "src"
     - and similar for others
 4. Copy your factory JAVA file into public package directory (e.g. "linearpub")
-5. Run "compile.bat" (e.g., double click to run)
+5. Run "compile.bat" (e.g., double click to run).
+If you get any compile errors, fix those, and then repeat this step.
 6. NOTE -- windows safeguards archive files, so you will likely get "windows security error".
 You can safely click "More Info" and then "Run Anyway".
 7. Run "unit-tests.bat" (double click to run)
 8. The "Unit Test Window" opens